aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/store-multiple-files-no-compression/_index.md

 ```

 > **Pro tip:** If you need to **save files to zip** while compressing some and leaving others uncompressed, create separate `ArchiveEntrySettings` instances for each file and add them to the same `Archive`.

+## How to create zip without compression in .NET?
+Load your source files, instantiate an `Archive` object, and add each file using `ArchiveEntrySettings` with `new StoreCompressionSettings()`.
+The entire operation requires only three lines of code and runs in linear time relative to the total file size, giving you the fastest possible archiving experience.

+### Step‑by‑step walkthrough
+1. **Create the archive** – instantiate `Archive` with a target stream or file path.
+2. **Configure entry settings** – for each file, create an `ArchiveEntrySettings` object and assign `new StoreCompressionSettings()` to its `Compression` property.
+3. **Add entries** – call `archive.Add(entrySettings)` for every file, then finalize with `archive.Save()`.

 ## Common Issues and Solutions
 | Issue | Why It Happens | Fix |